alyab16/Flagging-Loans/README.md

 - RandomForestClassifier
 - ExtraTreesClassifier

-The ExtraTreesClassifier showed the best performance after addressing class imbalance.
+The ExtraTreesClassifier showed the best performance after addressing class imbalance by synthetically generating new data.

 ## Results